-During the course of any employment orientation program for new career or non-career employees covered by this Agreement, a representative of the Union representing the craft to which the new employees are assigned shall be provided ample opportunity to address such new employees, provided that this provision does not preclude the Employer from addressing employees concerning the same subject.
+During the course of any employment orientation program for new career or non-career employees covered by this Agreement, or in the event a current postal employee is reassigned to the mail handler craft, a representative of the Union representing the craft to which the new or current employees are assigned shall be provided ample opportunity to address such new employees, provided that this provision does not preclude the Employer from addressing employees concerning the same subject.
 In addition, at the time any non-career employees covered by this Agreement become eligible for health insurance, the Union will be provided ample opportunity to address such employees on this subject.